 I started with a structured audit and direct conversations with a sample of the base.
 Categorised what I heard.
 Prioritised by commercial impact.
 Re-designed the engagement programme through a tiered structure to ensure customers received value.
 Within 12 months: retention moved from the low 80s to 90%.
 CSAT from 6.5 to 8.3. £1M expansion revenue from the same customer base.

 Defined by situation, not sector.
+Any business with a customer operation.

 The business runs through you.
 The work is about changing that.